osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ....

-As you can tell from the graphics above virtio_driver interacts directly with [pci::device](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/pci-device.hh) so in order to add support of MMIO devices I had to refactor it to make it transport agnostic.
-From all the options I took into consideration the least invasive and most flexible one involved crearing new abstraction to model virtio device.
+As you can tell from the graphics above, virtio_driver interacts directly with [pci::device](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/pci-device.hh) so in order to add support of MMIO devices I had to refactor it to make it transport agnostic.
+From all the options I took into consideration, the least invasive and most flexible one involved creating new abstraction to model virtio device.
 To that end I ended up heavily refactoring virtio_driver class and defining following new virtual device classes:

 * [virtio::virtio_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-device.hh) - abstract class to model interface of virtio device intended to be used by refactored [virtio::virtio_driver](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio.hh)
 * [virtio::virtio_pci_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-pci-device.hh#L65-L93) - base class implementing common virtio PCI logic that delegates to pci_device
 * [virtio::virtio_legacy_pci_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-pci-device.hh#L95-L135) - class implementing legacy PCI device
-* [virtio::virtio_modern_pci_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-pci-device.hh#L198-L288) - class implementing modern PCI device
+* [virtio::virtio_modern_pci_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-pci-device.hh#L198-L288) - class implementing modern PCI device; most differences between modern and legacy PCI devices lie in the initialization and configuration phase with special configuration register
 * [virtio::mmio_device](https://github.com/cloudius-systems/osv/blob/12b39c686a18813f3ee9760732ade41be94c2aa2/drivers/virtio-mmio.hh) - class implementing mmio device

-The method is_modern() declared in virtio_device class and overridden in the subclasses is used in few places virtio_driver and its subclasses to drive initialization to skip step 5 & 6 for legacy (poprawic te zdanie).
+The method **is_modern()** declared in **virtio_device** class and overridden in its subclasses is used in few places in **virtio_driver** and its subclasses to mostly drive slightly different initialization logic of legacy and modern virtio devices.

-For better illustration of the changes and relationship between new and old classes please see ascii-art UML-like class diagram below:
+For better illustration of the changes and relationship between new and old classes please see the ascii-art UML-like class diagram below:
 ```

                |-- pci::function <|--- pci::device